Updated: May 30, 2023

 - The NHR status in Portugal is granted for a period of ten years.
 You are considered a non-habitual resident from the date on which you become a resident of the country.

-NHR Regime for UK Residents
+NHR Regime for UK Citizens

 Since Portugal has a double taxation agreement with the United Kingdom, the taxation for British citizens remains the same under the NHR tax regime.
 The Portuguese government has mentioned that British citizens living in Portugal as residents will continue to exercise all their rights after Brexit.